systematically-design/tokenScript-Documentation/src/docs/01-getting-started/01-introduction.md

 ### Efficiency
 Generate dozens of tokens from a single scale definition.
 Change one value, update everything.

-### Flexibility
+### Powerful Tools
-Use the visual editor for quick iteration or write DSL code for version control and automation.
+Write DSL code with the help of a Monaco editor, live preview, and visualizations that make working with tokens intuitive and efficient.

 ## Key Features